-Williamson served as executive vice president, production, program scheduling and development beginning in January, 2014.
-In that role, he split responsibilities between management of the many production areas and oversight of programming functions such as all rights negotiations, managing relationships with rights holders and the scheduling of ESPN’s networks.
+In 2014, he was named executive vice president, production, program scheduling and development, splitting responsibilities between management of the many production areas and oversight of programming functions such as all rights negotiations, managing relationships with rights holders and the scheduling of ESPN’s networks.

 Prior to assuming management responsibilities in 1999, Williamson’s production work on select ESPN studio programs received a total of five awards, including Sports Emmy Awards for SportsCenter (1990) and NFL GameDay (1988) and three CableACE Awards for SportsCenter (1990, ’91) and NFL GameDay (1989).

-Williamson earned his bachelor’s degree in corporate/video communications from Southern Connecticut State University.
+Williamson earned a bachelor’s degree in corporate/video communications from Southern Connecticut State University.
 He is a member of the board of directors of the V Foundation.